-Why do couples therapy?
+Why do Couples Counseling?

 Perhaps your wife has been asking you to do this for years and she’s finally threatened to leave you if you don’t.
 Maybe you’ve discovered something on your wife’s Ipad that proves the suspicions you’ve had for a long time.
 It’s possible that you feel horrible about the way you’ve been fighting in front of the kids.
 It could be that you haven’t had sex for a really long time.
 Sometimes it’s that you just feel like you’re stuck and you can’t imagine living like this for the rest of your life.